 According to Purdue University, the maximum temperature for sunflower seed germination is 91 degrees Fahrenheit (32.8 degrees Celsius).
 If the soil is any warmer than this, germination rates will decrease.

-The ideal (optimal) temperature for sunflower seed germination is between 70 degrees Fahrenheit (21.1 degrees Celsius) and 78 degrees Fahrenheit (25.6 degrees Celsius).
+The ideal (optimal) temperature for sunflower seed germination is between 70 and 78 degrees Fahrenheit (21.1 to 25.6 degrees Celsius).

-Keep in mind that these temperatures refer to soil temperature, not air temperature.
+Keep in mind that these numbers refer to soil temperature, not air temperature.
 If you want to find out the soil temperature, use a probe-type thermometer to check.

 If the thermometer reads a temperature that is too low, then you have some options.
-One option is to wait until the sun warms up the soil.
+One is to wait to sow seeds until the sun warms up the soil.

 You can even lay down a layer of black plastic on the soil.
 This will absorb more energy from the sun and trap more heat underneath.